github-vet/rangeclosure-findings/README.md

-# rangeloop-findings
+# rangeclosure-findings
-Rangeloop findings in GitHub projects.
+Range closure findings in GitHub projects.

 **Currently all findings should be considered preliminary, as we are working to tune the static analysis.
 Stay tuned for more information.**